noraracht/CONSULT/README.md

 Data preprocessing
 ------------

-We suggest the following workflow to obtain *k*-mer list file to construct CONSULT database from multiple assembly references:
+We suggest the following workflow to obtain *k*-mer list file to construct CONSULT database from multiple assembly references.

 **1. To combine assembly references** into single file:
 ```